 Oh why do I hear this!!
 Why would I ever want to forget Italy….!
-This country has been a life savior and triggered something immensely deep inside of me so why would I compare two different nations and start thinking of forgetting Italy??
-No absolutely not!
+This country has been a life savior for me.
+It triggered something immensely deep inside of me.
+So why oh why would I compare two different nations and forget Italy??

 7. A friend went to Venice and thought it was just okay.
 You like it??

 This question makes me wonder about people in general.
 They text or email to say that they went to Italy and thought Rome was crowded or Venice was costly as opposed to what I blog.
 I understand people can have varying opinions but by proving this point, my thoughts on Italy won’t change and neither will I start a blog on things I dislike about Italy.I should also tell you that I do see the bad side of the country but I prefer to keep that aside.